Drone vs drone. Made in Munich.

 — Bryan + Luca, Co-Founders

-An answer being built in Europe.
+Built in Europe.
 Pre-Seed Round opens Q3 2026.

 Briefings available under NDA.